slashdd/charm-keystone/README.md

 SSL/HTTPS
 ---------

-Support for SSL and https endpoint is provided via a set of configuration options on the charm.
-There are two types supported;
+Support for SSL and https endpoint is provided via various charm configuration options.

+To enable SSL and https endpoint with a charm-generated CA, set the following configuration options:

-use-https - if enabled this option tells Keystone to configure the identity endpoint as https.
-Under this model the keystone charm will either use the CA as provided by the user (see ssl_* options below) or will generate its own and sync across peers.
+- use-https - if enabled this option tells Keystone to configure the identity endpoint as https, and the keystone charm will generate its own CA and sync across peers.
 The cert will be distributed to all service endpoints which will be configured to use https.

-https-service-endpoints - if enabled this option tells Keystone to configure ALL endpoints as https.
-Under this model the keystone charm will either use the CA as provided by the user (see ssl_* options below) or will generate its own and sync across peers.
+- https-service-endpoints - if enabled this option tells Keystone to configure ALL endpoints as https.
+Under this model the keystone charm will generate its own CA and sync across peers.
 The cert will be distributed to all service endpoints which will be configured to use https as well as configuring themselves to be used as https.

-When configuring the charms to use SSL there are three charm config options as ssl_ca, ssl_cert and ssl_key.

-- The user can provide their own CA, SSL cert and key using the options ssl_ca, ssl_cert, ssl_key.

-- The user can provide SSL cert and key using ssl_cert and ssl_key when the cert is signed by a trusted CA.
+To enable SSL and https endpoint with your own CA, SSL cert, and key set the following configuration options: ssl_ca, ssl_cert, and ssl_key.
+The user can provide SSL cert and key using ssl_cert and ssl_key only when the cert is signed by a trusted CA. These options should not be used with use-https and https-service-endpoints.

-- If not provided, the keystone charm will automatically generate a CA and certs to distribute to endpoints.

 When the charm configures itself as a CA (generally only recommended for test purposes) it will elect an "ssl-cert-master" whose duty is to generate the CA